lsst-sims/smtn-007/index.rst

 SAL/DDS Communication
 ---------------------

 This is by far the most stringent requirement for any Scheduler.
-The LSST Observatory Control System (OCS) communicates with all components via the Software Abstraction Layer (SAL)/Distributed Data Service (DDS) protocol.
-SOCS also communicates this way to interface with the LSST Scheduler.
 There is an Interface Control Document (ICD) which details currently defined the SAL/DDS topics for Scheduler communication.
 The `Scheduler ICD`_ is kept in LSST's DocuShare repository.
 If you do not have access to DocuShare, you can contact the author for a copy.
 The specification of the topics is kept with the `SAL code`_ on the ``feature/scheduler_xml_devel`` branch.
 Setup and building of the topic library can be found in the `SOCS documentation`_. **NOTE**: The SAL/DDS system requires running on a Linux environment.
 Mac support is in the works.

-From Scheduler Topics
+From-Scheduler Topics
 ~~~~~~~~~~~~~~~~~~~~~

 There are currently four topics that the LSST Scheduler sends to SOCS, all of which are required for SOCS to correctly function.
 It is not completely necessary to have all information within a topic filled.
 Each topic will now be discussed in detail.